All Episodes

 But they know exactly what they are doing.

-They don't think they're putting us at risk, snurdly.
+They don't think they're putting us at risk, Snurdly.

 They don't think that.

-It just you know, it won't happen.
+It just, you know, it won't happen.

-Now we're not out to harm them.
+Now, we're not out to harm him.

-Now here we got these guys that we're talking about, they're cut off their own wives' heads if they detect them doing something not within the bounds of the law.
+Now, here, here we got these guys that we're talking about, they're cut off their own wives' heads if they detect them doing something not within the bounds of the law.

-And we got memos out there today saying how rude and horrible and we are because we slap people.
+And we got memos out there today saying how rude and horrible we are because we slap people.

 I just slap myself.